arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 ## Introduction

-The compiler of your beautiful new language &mdash; with which you want to bring the use of `goto` and `null` back to life &mdash; will have several components:
+The compiler of your beautiful new language &mdash; with which you will bring the use of `goto` and `null` back to life &mdash; will have several components:

 * A Lexer, for splitting the source code into tokens.
-* A Parser, to analyze the token sequence and to convert it into a syntax tree, and to check the grammatical structure.
+* A Parser, to convert the token sequence into a syntax tree, and to check the grammatical structure.
 * An Intermediate Code Generator.
 * A Linker, and so on.